-Additional comparisons between emission estimates from industrial sectors and those published by the industry itself in the Environmental reports are carried out annually in order to assess the quality and the uncertainty of the estimates.
+Additional comparisons between emission estimates from industrial sectors and those published by the industry in the relevant Environmental reports are carried out annually in order to assess the quality and the uncertainty of the estimates.

 The quality of the inventory has also improved by the organization and participation in sector specific workshops.
 Follow-up processes are also set up in the framework of the WGI under the EC Monitoring Mechanism, which address to the improvement of different inventory sectors.
 In 2008, a workshop was held, on the implications of the implementation of the 2006 IPCC Guidelines for national GHG inventories.
 Previous workshops addressed: the use of European emissions trading scheme data in the national greenhouse gas inventories, management of uncertainty in national inventories, methodologies to estimate emissions from the agriculture and LULUCF sectors, involving the Joint Research Centre, from the waste sector, involving the European Topic Center on Resource and Waste Management, as well as from international bunkers, involving the International Energy Agency and EUROCONTROL.
-Presentations and documentation workshops available at address: of the are the http://airclimate.eionet.europa.eu/meetings/past html.
+Presentations and documentation of the workshops are available at the address: http://airclimate.eionet.europa.eu/meetings/past html.